In 2021, tuition for full-time students at North Central University was $26,350 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of North Central University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 0 of the 1,008 undergrads enrolled received financial aid.Around 79 percent of North Central University undergrads take out student loans to cover any remaining costs.
+In 2022, 0 of the 1,008 undergrads enrolled received financial aid.Around 79% of North Central University undergrads take out student loans to cover any remaining costs.
 North Central University graduates who have student loans graduate with an average of $21,965 of student loan debt.